 Beat the eggs with the Spike Seasoning, salt, and pepper and pour over the chard/cheese mixture.
 (I take a fork and gently "stir" at this point to be sure all the chard/cheese mixture is coated with egg.)

 Bake about 35 minutes, or until the egg bake is set and starting to lightly brown.
 Serve hot, with a dollop of low-fat sour cream if desired.

 This will keep in the fridge for at least a week and can be quickly reheated in the microwave.

-With low-glycemic ingredients like eggs, Swiss chard, low-fat Mozzarella, and Feta, this tasty breakfast would be good for any phase of the South Beach Diet or any other type of carb-conscious eating plan.
+With low-carb and low-glycemic ingredients like eggs, Swiss chard, low-fat Mozzarella, and Feta, this tasty breakfast would be good for any phase of the South Beach Diet or any other type of carb-conscious eating plan.

 I chose the South Beach Diet to manage my weight partly so I wouldn't have to count calories, carbs, points, or fat grams, but if you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.

 (Recipes from other blogs not always South Beach Diet friendly; check ingredients.)